iamsarthakjoshi/ts-node-eslint-prettier-husky-starter/README.md

 }
 ```

-`These settings will format your code both when you paste new code and when you save code for any file extension that Prettier understands.
-If the root of the project that the file lives in has a .prettierrc, it will use the settings that live in that file to format your code.`
+> These settings will format your code both when you paste new code and when you save code for any file extension that Prettier understands.
+If the root of the project that the file lives in has a `.prettierrc`, it will use the settings that live in that file to format your code.

 ## Formatting before a commit - Enforcing Coding Conventions with Husky Pre-commit Hooks (recommended)

 When working with other developers as a team, it can be challenging to keep the formatting of the code clean constantly.
 Not everyone will want to use the Prettier VS Code extension.
 Not everyone will want to use VS Code!

 How do we ensure that any code that gets commited and pushed to source control is properly formatted first?

+> TODO

 ## Formatting using an filesystem watcher